broadinstitute/terra-helm-definitions/README.md

 # terra-helm-definitions
-This repository contains Helm files for every kernel-style Terra deployment
+This repository contains Helm value files for deployments of charts in the [terra-helm repo](https://github.com/broadinstitute/terra-helm)